3eIlla/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Add one line to this code, so that the program prints a[2] = 98, followed by a new line.
+> /*
+   * write your line of code here...
+   * Remember:
+   * - you are not allowed to use a
+   * - you are not allowed to modify p
+   * - only one statement
+   * - you are not allowed to code anything else than this line of code */

 You are not allowed to use the variable a in your new line of code You are not allowed to modify the variable p